NoneShen/Poly-document/new_product/integrate_assets/assets.md

 ### Step1.
 Download Asset Template
-- [Click to download](resources/ImportAssetTemplate.xlsx) the asset template of Poly Network.
+- [Download](resources/ImportAssetTemplate.xlsx) the asset template of Poly Network.

 ### Step2.
 Fill in the Asset Information
 - Fill in the asset information according to eg in excel